Paul Foot (journalist): Career (1978–2004)

 Six years later he returned to Private Eye but was poached in 1979 by the editor of the Daily Mirror, Mike Molloy, who offered him a weekly investigative page of his own with one condition, that he was not to make propaganda for the SWP.
 In 1980, Foot began to look into the case of the "Bridgewater Four", who had been convicted the previous year of killing Stourbridge newspaper boy Carl Bridgewater.
 He repeatedly returned to this case, to the occasional consternation of his editor but believed this practice would lead to new witnesses coming forward.
 Foot and his colleagues looked through many thousands of pages of evidence and statements.
 When his book Murder at the Farm: Who killed Carl Bridgewater? was published in 1986, Stephen Sedley wrote in the London Review of Books that Foot had not managed to "answer his own question" but did succeed in demonstrating "that if a jury had known what is now known about the case, it would not have inculpated" the defendants.
 After nearly 20 years in prison, their convictions were overturned at the Court of Appeal in February 1997 and the three surviving men (one had died in prison) were released.

-Foot stayed at the Daily Mirror for fourteen years, managing to survive at the paper during the years Robert Maxwell was in control from 1984.
-Foot wrote in 2000, "Maxwell demeaned everyone who worked for him, myself included, but I was able by sheltering behind the editor to protect myself from his more monstrous excesses."
-He finally fell out with the new Mirror editor, David Banks ,in March 1993, nearly seventeen months after Maxwell's death.
+Foot stayed at the Daily Mirror for 14 years, managing to survive at the paper during the years Robert Maxwell was in control from 1984.
+Foot wrote in 2000: "Maxwell demeaned everyone who worked for him, myself included, but I was able by sheltering behind the editor to protect myself from his more monstrous excesses."
+He finally fell out with the new Mirror editor, David Banks, in March 1993, nearly 17 months after Maxwell's death.
 Banks, he claimed, had accused him of being "mad" and a contemporaneous boardroom coup had introduced, according to Foot, a "systematic campaign of union-busting" at the company.
 He left the Mirror in 1993 when the paper refused to print articles critical of its new management and placed Foot on sick leave.
 "This is Stalinist psychiatry," he said at the time.
 "If you don't agree with us you must be mad."
 Banks also revealed Foot's salary as £55,000 at the time of the row over the unpublished column, although Foot himself said that it was actually a few thousand less.

 Foot rejoined Private Eye, now with Ian Hislop as the magazine's editor, and began his regular column for The Guardian.
-From 2001 he was a Socialist Alliance candidate for several offices.
+From 2001, he was a Socialist Alliance candidate for several offices.
 In the Hackney mayoral election in 2002 he came third, beating the Liberal Democrat candidate.
-He also stood in the London region for the Respect coalition in the 2004 European elections.
+Foot also stood in the London region for the Respect coalition in the 2004 European elections.

 Foot's last book, The Vote: How It Was Won and How It Was Undermined, was published posthumously in 2005.
-Foot's friend and Private Eye colleague Francis Wheen, in his Guardian review, concluded: "Passionate, energetic and invincibly cheerful: the qualities of his final book are also a monument to the man himself."
+His friend and Private Eye colleague Francis Wheen, in his Guardian review, concluded: "Passionate, energetic and invincibly cheerful: the qualities of his final book are also a monument to the man himself."